 This is from the video blog I helped produce for Chris Wiesinger.
 Chris has created quite a niche for himself, traveling the South and “hunting” heirloom flower bulbs that thrive in warm climates.
-He takes them back to his farm in East Texas where he farms and sells them for his company.
+He takes them back to his farm in East Texas where he cultivates and sells them for his company.
 Chris is a great guy who’s totally unaffected by being featured in the New York Times and too many lifestyle magazines to mention.

 So why do you need a portfolio?
 You may think your professors exist just to make you miserable and mess up your grade.
 But consider this: are you under 30?
 Then you have never known a truly bad economy.
 Your knight in shining armor is not going to pop up after graduation and offer you a job.
 In reality, luck is where preparation meets opportunity.
 Your good luck charm is your portfolio.
 To gain an edge in a job interview, you will have to set yourself apart from the crowd by demonstrating skills that employers are looking for.
 And MORE THAN YOUR GRADES, they are looking for people who are curious and are practical problem solvers.
 Your portfolio gives you an edge to meet the challenges that you will face after graduation….